-Reading discussion quiz activities (RDs) and process writing assignments will be scored complete (100%), incomplete (50%), or not submitted (0%).
-If you demonstrate thorough and analytical thinking to the assignment and your responses are clear and focused, you'll earn a score of complete.
+Reading discussion quiz activities (RDs), discussion forum posts and responses, and process writing assignments will be scored complete (100%), incomplete (50%), or not submitted (0%).

+If you demonstrate thorough and analytical thinking in the assignment and your responses are clear and focused, you'll earn a score of complete.
 An assignment does not need to be "right" or "perfect" to earn a complete.
 It just needs to show that you worked hard to engage with the reading and the analysis.
 Assignments that are fully completed but lack clarity of ideas or connections to the texts (perhaps you read but did not understand the reading) will receive an incomplete score and I will check in to see if I can help with reading processes or the text to increase clarity.
 Partially completed assignments will receive an incomplete score.